 4) Remember to throw away expired medications; they can become ineffective or potentially toxic.

 5) When in doubt, ask.
-Your doctor and pharmacist are valuable resources for drug information.
+Your doctor and pharmacist are valuable resources for prescription information.
 Your questions help them know what additional information to provide you.

 Lisa L. Deal, PharmD, FASHP, BCPS, BSN, RN, is director of Pharmacy Services at SUN Behavioral Health, and emergency medicine pharmacy specialist at Beebe Medical Center.
 She recently received fellow status from the American Society of Health-System Pharmacists, which recognizes pharmacists who have excelled in pharmacy practice and distinguished themselves through service and contributions to ASHP.